 John is the only member of a printing CC called Better Copy.
-Better Copy is registered as a vendor and charges 14% VAT on all printing jobs.
+Better Copy is registered as a vendor and charges 15% VAT on all printing jobs.

-John has to give a Better Copy VAT invoice to every customer.
-So, if Mary wants 20 copies made Better Copy charges her R5,00 to do this.
-John must add 14% VAT, which would be 70c.
-Mary pays R5,70 and John then sends the 70c to SARS of Revenue, with all the other VAT paid by other customers over 4 months (because the turnover of his business is less than R1,2 million per year).
+John has to give a Better Copy of the VAT invoice to every customer.
+So, if Mary wants 20 copies made, Better Copy charges her R5,00 to do this.
+John must add 15%, which would be 75 cents.
+Mary pays R5.75 and John then sends the 75c to SARS with all the other VAT paid by other customers over 4 months (because the turnover of his business is less than R1,2 million per year).

 Better Copy decides to buy a new photocopy machine from IBM for R10 000.
-They pay R1 400 VAT on the machine which means they pay IBM R11 400.
-IBM gave Better Copy an invoice with IBM's VAT registration number on it.
-Better Copy can now claim the R1 400 from SARS because Better Copy is registered as a vendor.
-This R1 400 is called an input credit.
+They pay R1 500 VAT on the machine, which means they pay IBM R11 500.
+IBM gives Better Copy an invoice with IBM's VAT registration number on it.
+Better Copy can now claim the R1 500 from SARS because Better Copy is registered as a vendor.
+This R1 500 is called an input credit.

 At the end of January, John adds up all the VAT which he has collected from his customers.
 The total is R5 000, which he owes to SARS.
-But, he has an input credit of R1 400, which is VAT he can claim back from SARS.
-John subtracts the R1 400 input credit from the R5 000 collected from customers.
-John must pay SARS R3 600.
+But, he has an input credit of R1 500 which is

+VAT he can claim back from SARS.
+John subtracts the R1 500 input credit from the R5 000 collected from customers.
+John must pay SARS R3 500.